Discover adult and community education

 ACE may help you:

 - get into work for the first time

-- build your confidence for work or further education.
+- improve your confidence when looking for work or education and training opportunities.

 Who it's for

 If you’re an adult and live in NSW, you can access ACE courses regardless of your age, background or personal circumstances.